Wildlife Forensic Resources - Groups and Work Products

 The Society for Wildlife Forensic Sciences operates a Technical Working Group (TWG) that is responsible for developing and disseminating advice on technical issues, including quality assurance in wildlife forensics.
 The group is currently chaired by Dr Lucy Webster (UK) and is composed of SWFS members spanning a range of technical and geographic backgrounds.

 The TWG replaces part of the function of SWGWILD, the Scientific Working Group on Wildlife Forensics which operated from 2009-2016.
-SWGWILD produced a series of work products including a Wildlife Forensics White Paper, Standards and Guidelines documents, and a Quality Manual Template.
+SWGWILD produced a series of work products including a Wildlife Forensics White Paper.

 Within the USA, the Organization of Scientific Area Committees (OSAC), established in 2014, is now responsible for coordinating and harmonizing US-focused wildlife forensic standards, through wildlife forensics sub-committee of the Biology Scientific Area Committee (SAC).